-As a result of Pastor Dave’s stewardship in both the church and local communities, he was presented with the prestigious ELCA Peterman Award in 2019.
+As a result of Pastor Dave’s stewardship in both the church and local community, he was presented with the prestigious ELCA Peterman Award in 2019.

 Pastor Emeritus Ed Whetstone served as Salem’s pastor from 1977 to 2010.
 In recognition of his service to Salem, the Church Council voted to name him Pastor Emeritus upon his retirement in June 2010.
 After early years in Harrisburg, Pennsylvania, and Hagerstown, Maryland, he attended Gettysburg College and the Lutheran seminary in St. Paul, Minnesota, and was ordained in 1971.
 He and his wife Vicky are parents of two grown children and proud grandparents of two grandsons in St. Paul.
 Since youth his most cherished bible passage is Micah 6:8, “What does the Lord require of you, but to do justice, and love kindness and walk humbly with your God?”

 Mary Miller has been Salem’s Director of Music and Organist since 2001.
 Previously, she held the same positions at Mt.
 Hebron Presbyterian Church in Ellicott City.
 She comes from a musical family where the piano and organ were played constantly.
 Following in her mother’s and brother’s footsteps, she started piano lessons as a child.
 In 1989 she began studying piano at the Peabody Preparatory under the direction of Miss Beth Jovich and then at the Conservatory under the direction of Mr. James Warthen.
 Her organ studies have been under the direction of Michael Britt.
 She has earned a Certification in Church Music from Colby College in Maine.
 Mary plays for all Salem’s worship services, as well as directing our music program and three of our five choirs at Salem.

 Anita Lane is our Director of Youth Ministry.
 Anita has been a member of Salem for 15 years and has been an integral part of the Youth Group and Summer Drama Camps for several years.
 She has also served as a substitute Confirmation Class teacher.
 Her enthusiasm for working with the Youth of Salem is evident in the in the fun and exciting events that she plans.